Why do we need to mark museum objects?

-Each object which is accessioned into a museum collection needs to carry it’s unique number with it at all times.
+Each object which is accessioned into a museum collection needs to carry its unique number with it at all times.
 This is a requirement for Museum accreditation “Marking and Labelling: Each accessioned item, or group of items, must be marked and/or labelled with its/their unique identity number in a way that is as permanent as possible without damaging the item“.
 This number will then be the link to all the information relating to the object held within the museum.
 If this link is lost then all the information and significance of the object could also be lost.

-Where possible it is preferable to physically mark the object as this is more secure than attached a label which can easily become detached.
+Where possible it is preferable to physically mark the object as this is more secure than an attached label which can easily become detached.
 It is also important to mark the object in a way that is suitable for the object, using the correct materials, discreet but visible, reversible and convenient for staff and volunteers to undertake.

 SPECTRUM 4.0 and should be read before undertaking any inventory marking.

 If you are starting an inventory marking project and would like a little help getting started, kits are available from the Conservation Resource Bank.

 Suitable marking materials

 - Ink pens or markers directly onto an object – this will permanently mark the object